Event Director Program

 Event Directors are trained student leaders who are allowed to host events with alcohol on campus.
 Their role is a critical one as they are trained on leadership and liability and serve their community by ensuring everyone is healthy and safe and having a good time.
 We could not allow events with alcohol to take place on campus without Certified Event Directors - so thank you for your service!

-All eligible* Event Directors were invited into a Canvas Course called Event Director Training 2021-2022.
-Once someone accepts that invitation, they can read the instructions, then watch the law and policy videos, then take a short quiz.
-If they pass that quiz with 80% or higher, they are invited to sign up for an in-person training taking place during the first two weeks of the semester.
+All eligible* Event Directors were invited into a Canvas Course called Event Director Training 2022-2023.
+Once someone accepts that invitation, they can read the instructions, then watch 3 videos each with a quiz after it.
+Video 1 is on federal and state law, video 2 is on campus policy and procedures, and video 3 is a student perspectives video created with students discussing common issues at events and how to prevent and/or address them as they arise.
+If they pass each short quiz with 80% or higher, they are invited to sign up for an in-person training taking place at 15 different times throughout the first 6 weeks of the semester.

-Eager to learn about the culture of Events at UC?
+Eager to learn about the culture of Registered Events at UC?

-Register to attend one of the “Everything You Need to Know About Events” workshop geared to those who are new to campus and/or planning to attend events on campus:
+Attend one of the “Everything You Need to Know About Registered Events” workshop geared to those who are new to campus and/or planning to attend events on campus: